128technology/docs/docs/config_reference_guide.md

 | session-limit-action | enumeration | Valid values: no-action, issue-warning.
 Default: issue-warning.
 To suppress the warning messages regarding concurrent logins, you can set this to `no-action`. |

 :::note
-The `netconf` configuration is not applicable to version 5.3 and later.
-NETCONF controls have been moved to REST API controls, with no loss of functionality.
+>>> The `netconf` configuration is not applicable to version 5.3 and later.
+NETCONF controls have been replaced with REST API controls, with no loss of functionality.
 :::

 ## network